Advocating Bass Coast's Priorities to Government

-Level one priorities are listed in the Federal Advocacy Priority List January 2019 and State Advocacy Priority List January 2019.
+Level one priorities are listed in Representing our Community: Shaping our Future - January 2020.
 These top priorities are all weighted equally and undergo a pro-active and planned approach.

-We are currently advocating on the below eight priorities in the lead up to the 2019 Federal Election.
-These priorities are also being advocated at a State level.
-These priorities are in no particular order and are all equally weighted.
+We are currently advocating on the below top ten priorities to the State and Federal Governments.
+These priorities are in alphabetical order and are all equally weighted.

 - Homelessness and Emergency Housing

 - Pathways - Visitor Economy Infrastructure

 - Phillip Island Aquatics and Recreation Precinct